adrianababakanian/gatsby-personal-site/src/pages/design/dinestination/index.md

 ## Brainstorming

 Each semester of CS 160 is defined by a theme that drives the types of applications developed.
 Spring 2018’s theme was “integrating the digital and physical worlds.”
 Our first task as a team was to brainstorm a minimum of fifty ideas for apps that would meet this criteria.
-We took inspiration from [IDEO](https://www.ideo.com/)'s rules of brainstorming and thus ended up with a massive range of ideas in the span of just an hour.
+We took inspiration from
+<a href="https://www.ideo.com/" target="_blank" class="cycle">IDEO</a>'s rules of brainstorming and thus ended up with a massive range of ideas in the span of just an hour.

 ![](./assets/brainstorming.png)

 After detailing each of these ideas by enumerating their goals and target users, we chose 10 that we liked the most and created rough sketches to capture the desired interaction.
 We also performed competitive analysis to ensure that we were not duplicating something that already existed in the user’s market.
-Check out the results of our initial brainstorming [here](https://paper.dropbox.com/doc/CS-160-Brainstorm--ALu8YfA5ho9IG4RRFwFbbqulAg-iwbtVyGxBnCmgQGNdAtDM)!
+Take a look at the <a href="https://paper.dropbox.com/doc/CS-160-Brainstorm--ALu8YfA5ho9IG4RRFwFbbqulAg-iwbtVyGxBnCmgQGNdAtDM" target="_blank" class="cycle">results of our initial brainstorming</a>!

 ## Problem & Solution Overview